kakarifki/To-do-least/README.md

 This to-do list app is designed with simplicity and productivity in mind, providing users with essential tools for task management in a modern web environment.

-## Update
-This project is going to use zod or react hooks form